I. General

 The phrase a customarily recognized department or subdivision is intended to distinguish between a mere collection of employees assigned from time to time to a specific job or series of jobs and a unit with permanent status and function

-The phrase customarily and regularly means greater than occasional but less than constant; it includes work normally done every workweek, but does not include isolated or one-time tasks.
+The phrase customarily and regularly means greater than occasional but less than constant; it includes work normally done every workweek, but does not include isolated or one-time tasks. - The employee must customarily and regularly direct the work of at least two or more other full-time employees or their equivalent; AND

 The phrase two or more other employees means two full-time employees or their equivalent.
 For example, one full-time and two half-time employees are equivalent to two full-time employees.
 The supervision can be distributed among two, three or more employees, but each such employee must customarily and regularly direct the work of two or more other full-time employees or the equivalent.
 For example, a department with five full-time non-exempt workers may have up to two exempt supervisors if each supervisor directs the work of two of those workers.

-• The employee must have the authority to hire or fire other employees, or the employee’s suggestions and recommendations as to the hiring, firing, advancement, promotion or any other change of status of other employees must be given particular weight.
+- The employee must have the authority to hire or fire other employees, or the employee’s suggestions and recommendations as to the hiring, firing, advancement, promotion or any other change of status of other employees must be given particular weight.

 Factors to be considered in determining whether an employee’s recommendations as to hiring, firing, advancement, promotion or any other change of status are given particular weight include, but are not limited to, whether it is part of the employee’s job duties to make such recommendations, and the frequency with which such recommendations are made, requested, and relied upon.
 Generally, an executive’s recommendations must pertain to employees whom the executive customarily and regularly directs.
 It does not include occasional suggestions.
 An employee’s recommendations may still be deemed to have “particular weight” even if a higher level manager’s recommendation has more importance and even if the employee does not have authority to make the ultimate decision as to the employee’s change in status.